Samuel Rosewell

-Reverend Samuel Rosewell (1679 – 7 April 1722) was a Presbyterian minister born at Rotherhithe, Surrey.
+Reverend Samuel Rosewell (1679 – 7 April 1722) was a Presbyterian minister born in Rotherhithe, Surrey.

 Early years and education

 Samuel was the eldest son of Reverend Thomas Rosewell (1630–1692) and his second wife, Anne Godsalve (née Wanley).
 He was only 12 years old when his father died.
 He was a scholar at St Paul's School, London and is said to have graduated M.A. from a Scottish University.

 Marriages

 He married (1) Rebekah Russell (d. in or before 1713) at St Katharine's by the Tower in 1709.
 They had one son, Richard, who died before 1721.
 He married (2) Lettice Barrett (c.
 1687–1762) and had a son and two daughters: Thomas, Sussannah and Lettice who were all in their minorities in 1721.
 Sussannah married Henry Girle in 1747 and had one son, Reverend Samuel Girle (1757–1813), a Presbyterian/Unitarian minister.

 Ministries

 Samuel Rosewell was chosen about 1701 as assistant to William Harris (c.
 1675–1740) at Poor Jewry Presbyterian church and continued there until invited in 1705 to assist John Howe (1630–1705) at the Silver Street meeting, Cheapside.
 He continued after Howe's death as assistant to Howe's successor, John Spademan.
 He was ordained by Spademan on 2 August 1705 before a large congregation.
 At this time he lectured at the Old Jewry on Sunday evenings alternatively with Benjamin Grosvenor.
 He was the sole lecturer when the lecture was moved to Founder's Hall, Lothbury, in 1713.
 He resigned his preferment from ill health in October 1719 and moved to Mare Street, Hackney.